Omaha Truck Accident Attorneys

 If an accident was caused by the actions of a trucker, such as drinking while driving, they may be held liable for an accident.
 Last if an accident was caused by a manufacturing defect the manufacturer of the truck may be held responsible.
 No matter the cause of your accident, our firm is experienced in investigating truck accident claims and has the skill and knowledge to identify the appropriate party or parties who can be held responsible.

-While it may be tempting to accept the first settlement offer the insurance company gives you, you should hold off on accepting until you've discussed your injuries with a lawyer.
+While it may be tempting to accept the first settlement offer the insurance company gives you, you should hold off on accepting until you've discussed your injuries with a semi truck accident lawyer.
 Rushed settlements often overlook details and work out in the insurance company's favor, rather than yours.

 Additionally, depending on how severe your injuries are you may want to wait until you have reached maximum medical improvement before agreeing on a settlement amount.
 This can help ensure that the settlement truly covers all of your damages.